discordjs/guide/guide/creating-your-bot/command-handling.md

 ## Summary

 The goal of a *command handler* is to allow each command to be in its own separate file.
-Not only will this keep the `deploy-commands.js` and `index.js` files cleaner, but it will also allow each command to have its "`data`" (structure) and "`execute`" in the same file; making it easier to develop the `execute` function.
+Not only will this keep the `deploy-commands.js` and `index.js` files cleaner and easier to debug, but it will also allow each command to have its "`data`" (structure) and "`execute`" in the same file; making it easier to develop the `execute` function.

 Take the `commands/ping.js` file as example: